 Symptoms of VVA include:

-Who would have thought that estrogen plays such an important role in vaginal tissue health?!
+Who would have known that estrogen plays such an important role in vaginal tissue health?!

-If a woman is finding sex painful their pelvic floor may spasm involuntarily and make vaginal penetration more painful, difficult or impossible.
+If a woman is finding sex painful, her pelvic floor may spasm involuntarily and make vaginal penetration more painful, difficult or impossible.
 This involuntary muscle spasm is called vaginismus.
 Vaginismus is, unfortunately, fairly common in women who have gone through menopause whether that menopause is natural or brought on by cancer treatments.

 All of the things that can cause pain during sex (cancer treatments, VVA, dryness, etc.) can complicate and exacerbate vaginismus.
 And anxiety and emotions have a big role to play.
 Once a person starts experiencing painful sex their fear and apprehension about sex and penetration can actually cause vaginal spasms.
 This in turn makes sex more painful and difficult and so the negative cycle continues.

-Our products make it easy to take care of yourself from home and they have a natural, non-medical look and feel (because we know how sick of all things medical you are).
-Your body has been through a lot, so we strongly encourage you to check in with a pelvic health specialist (like a women’s health physio or gynaecologist) before using any products to treat yourself at home.
+We recommend products that make it easy to take care of yourself from home and they have a natural, non-medical look and feel (because we know how sick of all-things-medical you are).
+Your body has been through a lot, so we strongly encourage you to check in with a pelvic health specialist (like a women’s health physio or gynecologist) before using any products to treat yourself at home.

 Vaginal dilation can help to manage VVA, vaginismus and other side effects of chemotherapy and radiation therapy.
 A dilator can help improve or maintain vaginal capacity and tissue flexibility by gently stretching the vaginal walls, which helps to prevent scar tissue and gradually makes the vagina more elastic and flexible over time.